England national rugby union team: Professional era

-England finished second in the 2019 Six Nations Championship having lost to Wales in Cardiff and drawn 38-38 with Scotland at Twickenham after leading 31-0.
-In the 2019 Rugby World Cup warm-up matches they defeated Wales 33-19 at Twickenham before losing 13-6 in Cardiff.
-They then recorded their largest win over Ireland with a 57-15 victory at Twickenham before defeating Italy 37-0 at St James' Park.
-In the 2019 Rugby World Cup, England became the first team to qualify for the quarter-finals following a 39-10 win over Argentina in Chōfu.
+England finished second in the 2019 Six Nations Championship.
+They beat Ireland, France, Italy but lost to Wales and drew 38–38 with Scotland after leading 31–0.
+In the 2019 Rugby World Cup warm-up matches they defeated Wales at Twickenham before losing in Cardiff.
+They then recorded their largest win over Ireland with a 57–15 victory at Twickenham before defeating Italy at St James' Park.
+In the 2019 Rugby World Cup, England became the first team to qualify for the quarter-finals following a win over Argentina in Chōfu.
 After their final match was cancelled due to Typhoon Hagibis, England topped Pool C and faced Australia in the quarter-finals.
-England won the quarter-final 40-16, recording a seventh successive victory over Australia in the Wallabies' largest-ever Rugby World Cup defeat.
-England then defeated New Zealand in the semi-final, equalling their largest Rugby World Cup defeat with a 19-7 victory in which the All Blacks were kept scoreless for 57 minutes.
-On 2 November 2019, England were defeated 12-32 by South Africa in the 2019 Rugby World Cup Final.
+England won the quarter-final, recording a seventh consecutive victory over Australia which resulted in the Wallabies largest ever Rugby World Cup defeat.
+England then defeated New Zealand in the semi-final, equalling New Zealands largest Rugby World Cup defeat with a victory in which the All Blacks were kept scoreless for 57 minutes.
+On 2 November 2019, England were defeated (12–32) by South Africa in the 2019 Rugby World Cup final.

-In the 2020 Six Nations Championship, England were defeated 24-17 in their opening game against France in Paris before recording victories against Scotland at Murrayfield and Ireland and Wales at Twickenham.
-The tournament was then halted due to the COVID-19 pandemic and resumed with the matches played in empty stadia in October.
-In the postponed matches, England recorded a bonus point win over Italy in Rome before France's defeat of Ireland by eight points meant that England won the championship on points difference.
+In the 2020 Six Nations Championship, England were defeated in their opening game against France in Paris before recording victories against Scotland at Murrayfield and Ireland and Wales at Twickenham.
+The tournament was then halted due to the COVID-19 pandemic and resumed with the matches played in empty stadiums in October.
+In the postponed matches, England recorded a bonus point win over Italy in Rome before France defeated Ireland by eight points which meant that England won the championship on points difference.
 Due to the pandemic, the scheduled 2020 Autumn Internationals were replaced by the Autumn Nations Cup.
-England defeated Georgia, Wales and Ireland before facing France in the final match, winning 22-19 after extra time at Twickenham to secure the tournament.
+England defeated Georgia, Wales and Ireland before facing France in the final match, winning after extra time at Twickenham to secure the tournament.

 England finished fifth in the 2021 Six Nations Championship, beating France and Italy but losing to all three home nations for the first time since 1976 and conceding defeat to Scotland at Twickenham for the first time since 1983.
-In the 2021 autumn internationals England played three matches at Twickenham.
-They secured a 69-3 victory over Tonga, recorded their eighth successive victory against Australia and defeated world champions South Africa 27-26.
+In the 2021 Autumn Internationals, England played three matches at Twickenham.
+They secured a victory over Tonga, recorded their 8th consecutive victory over Australia (32–15) and also beat the current World Champions South Africa (27–26).

-England finished third in the 2022 Six Nations Championship after defeating Italy and Wales but losing to Ireland, France and Scotland.
+England finished third in the 2022 Six Nations Championship after defeating Italy and Wales but lost Ireland, France and Scotland.
+In the 2022 tour of Australia, England faced the Wallabies in a three-test series.
+They lost the first test match in Perth, but won the last two test matches in Brisbane, and in Sydney to win the test series 2–1.
+In the 2022 Autumn Internationals they lost to Argentina, beat Japan, drew with New Zealand, and lost to South Africa.